firavoyage/blogging/readme.md

   - `projects` the interesting and the meaningful
   - `reply` reply to the world and rest of the world
   - `comments` words and their sources
-  - `idioms` meme like quotes for fun and not for fun
+  - `idioms` meme like quotes just for fun
-  - `mistral` another wikipedia by mistral
+  - `mistral` answers from mistral le chat
 - self
   - `weekly` weekly plans at each time
   - `timeln` personal discoveries and thoughts